0w0Demonic/AquaHotkey/docs/core.md

 ### Static and Instance Properties

 Note that `.ForEach()` was declared as non-static, which means it's added to the array prototype.
-To add things to the `Array` class, use a static property:
+To add things to the `Array` class, use a static property.

+Example - adding a static method to `Map`:

 ```ahk
 class MapConstructors extends AquaHotkey {